Analytical Services

 Scanning Electron Microscopy (SEM)

-Operation Under high vacuum (10-6 Torr), an electron beam varying in intensity up to 30 keV is rastered over the sample surface, creating secondary electrons.
+Operation Hitachi 4500 SEM Under high vacuum (10-6 Torr), an electron beam varying in intensity up to 30 keV is rastered over the sample surface, creating secondary electrons.
 These are extracted from the sample and imaged to create a high resolution, high depth of field, secondary electron image at magnifications to 250k x.
 Interactions of the sample atoms with the primary electron beam also result in inner core ionization of the atoms with the subsequent emission of quantized X-ray photon.

 Thermal Analysis

-Application Thermal analysis is used to characterize materials by measuring physical and reactive properties as a function of temperature.
+Application Thermal analysis Thermal analysis is used to characterize materials by measuring physical and reactive properties as a function of temperature.
 Temperature range becomes one of the most important criteria when considering such applications as the transportation industry, 3rd rail where voltage spikes and current are high for short durations, and electronic equipment exposed to the elements.
 Matching the materials in electronic packaging, polymer potting, and encapsulation is important to ensure product integrity in these environments.

 X-Ray Diffraction

-Description of Technique X-ray diffraction (XRD) takes advantages of the coherent scattering of x-rays by polycrystalline materials to obtain a wide range of structural information.
+Description of Technique x-ray diffraction X-ray diffraction (XRD) takes advantages of the coherent scattering of x-rays by polycrystalline materials to obtain a wide range of structural information.
 The x-rays are scattered by each set of lattice planes at a characteristic angle, and the scattered intensity is a function of the atoms which occupy those planes.
 The scattering from all the different sets of planes results in a pattern which is unique to a given compound.

 X-Ray Fluorescence Spectrometry (XRF)